As Coronavirus Spreads, U.S. Travel Providers Are Cutting Back Their Services. Here's How That's Impacting Transportation Workers

 How is the rail industry affected?

-On Saturday, Amtrak announced its Northeast Corridor — which runs between Boston and Virginia — would run its Saturday schedule beginning March 16 through March 29.
-The Keystone Service in Pennsylvania will also be operating on a Saturday schedule with no service to the Ardmore Station.
+On March 16, Amtrak announced its Northeast Corridor — which runs between Boston and Virginia — would operate 40% of its typical weekday schedule.
+The Keystone Service in Pennsylvania will be suspended as of March 18 and all Pennsylvania trains are suspended as of March 19.

-On Wednesday, Amtrak announced it had temporarily suspended three trains that run between New York and Washington "due to lower demand."
-It added that "additional changes to our schedule are under consideration."
+The Amtrak Hartford Line, the Valley Flyer line, the New York State Service and the Amtrak Downeaster line will be operating on a reduced schedule starting March 17.
+The Cascades service and the Winter Park Express lines have canceled their service.

 Feltz says that, if furloughed, workers would be able to collect unemployment under the Railroad Retirement Board, but their health insurance would be only last three months from their time they first left work.

-Amtrak told TIME on Friday night that they are "working closely with the unions right now as we adjust our schedules as a result of reduced demand that has cut hundreds of millions of dollars from our revenue estimates."
+Amtrak told TIME on March 13 that they are “working closely with the unions right now as we adjust our schedules as a result of reduced demand that has cut hundreds of millions of dollars from our revenue estimates.”

 “We will soon be rolling out a voluntary unpaid leave program where non-essential employees can volunteer to take unpaid leave in order to contribute to reducing our expenses,” the spokesperson continued.
 She added they’ve taken other cost cutting measures “as we work hard to offset the revenue loss while minimizing the impact on our employees.”
 These measures include: ending all non-safety critical hiring; cutting discretionary travel, cutting professional fees, cutting consultant spending, cutting advertising spending, and cutting deferred non-priority capital projects.